research stories

 Interspecies Assemblies and the Creative Politics of Representing More-than-Human Lifeworlds.

 Interspecies assemblies are collective practices that seek to include more-than-human voices in deliberative processes where, through imaginative role-play, human participants embody nonhuman beings and speak from their perspectives.
 Revived in activist traditions, these practices have a strong history of animating nonhuman voices in public consciousness, making them valuable socio-political tools for ecological advocacy.
-Current literature is dispersed across disciplines, so here I present a scoping review that synthesises existing work and case studies, situating interspecies assemblies historically and examining their contemporary manifestations.
+Current literature is dispersed across disciplines, so here I present a synthesis of existing work and case studies, situating interspecies assemblies historically and examining their contemporary manifestations.
 Building on decolonial, feminist, and multispecies understandings of representation in deliberative democracy, the paper highlights the value of arts-based and embodied participation, as storytelling cultivates empathy and shapes more affective and effective forms of ecological governance.

 12th Feb – NO MEETING THIS WEEK